API Simulator™ is a versatile tool for easily modeling and running API simulations.

 An API Simulation consists of a set of simlets.
 For synchronous request/response type of APIs exposed over HTTP:

 A simlet simulates the output (the HTTP response) for a given input (an HTTP request).

 API Simulator inspects the input by applying matching rules.
 Those matching rules usually look for key values in the input but can also try to match the complete input verbatim.

 A matched input is then mapped to the simlet that will produce the simulated output for that input.

-The output produced by a simlet is rendered from a template.
+Dynamic responses produced by a simlet are rendered from a template.
 The template is comprised of fragments.
-Special kinds of fragments – placeholders – make it possible to provide dynamic output.
+Special kinds of fragments – placeholders and scriptlets – make it possible to provide dynamic output.

 API Simulator renders and returns the appropriate response according to the simlet’s configuration.